Jilong-Jerome/sociality-in-spiders-dead-end/Genome_Annotation/README.md

 The workflow of this special case can be found at [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Annotation/MIM_16/workflow.py)
 We take the mRNA sequence from the HiC_sacffold_16's homologous chromsome in *S.bicolor*.
 We did a blat search for the hits of mRNA sequence in HiC_scaffold_16 as hints for [AUGUSTUS](https://github.com/Gaius-Augustus/Augustus) gene prediction.

+## Gene Synteny
-The full workflow for this can be found in workflow.py
+The workflow for GENESPACE analysis can be found in [workflow.py](https://github.com/Jilong-Jerome/sociality-in-spiders-dead-end/blob/main/Genome_Annotation/genespace/workflow.py)

+The GENESPACE require the genome annotation file in GFF3 and protein sequence fasta file from all species as the input.